james-a-calder/az305Notes/Day 1 Notes.md

 Azure Blueprints lets you define a repeatable set of governance tools and standard Azure resources that your organisation requires.
 Blueprint is a form of orchestration.

 ![Implement Landing Zones](Screenshots/Day1/Gov14.PNG)

+> If you update a blueprint all resources created using it will also be updated similar to updating and deploying an ARM or Bicep template.

 > If you delete a blueprint the resources created by it will remain.